MelihGulum/Sentiment-Analysis-and-Spam-Classification/README.md

 The Web Application consists of 5 pages which can be seen in the gif above.
 These are Home, Project, About, Contact and finally Dataset page.

 ### :card_index_dividers: Database
-After filling out the form on the Contact page, users can convey their opinions about the project or their problems, if any.
+Users can submit their opinions, suggestions or problems about the project after filling out the form on the Contact page.
+Some information in the form is recorded in the database.

 SQL query that saves data to MySQL database: